lynxthecat/cake-autorate/ANALYSIS.md

 bandwidth settings based on traffic load and round-trip time measurements.
 See the main [README](./README.md) page for more details of the algorithm.

-## Exporting a Log File ##
+## Exporting a Log File

-A compressed log file can be extracted from a running cake-autorate instance using one of either two methods:
+Extract a compressed log file from a running cake-autorate instance using one of these methods:

 1. Run the auto-generated _log\_file\_export_ script inside the run directory: